samanta2299/terraform-lab/es3/Ansible_control_node/README.md

 ```bash
 ansible-playbook dhcp_server.yml
 ```
-This playbook installs a isc dhco server on the vm-fw that is now ready to assign IP addresses to the VMs
+This playbook installs a isc dhcp server on the vm-fw that is now ready to assign IP addresses to the VMs

 ### Create the role "netplan_config"
 From the terminal of the Ansible Control Node, move to the directory roles: